EGPostema/DrawerDissect/README.md

    | Collection Location Reconstruction | LLaVa | ANTHROPIC |

-**We provide all FMNH model training data to help you build custom OD/Seg. models!**
+**We provide all FMNH model training data - feel free to use these to train your own custom models!**
 - Access the data here: ❗ [COMING SOON]
 - Data structure details: ❗ [COMING SOON]

-### Step 3.
-Run the Processing Script
+### Run the Script

    ```bash
    python process_images.py all